 Second, we can offer resources or checklists that our learners can bring home and give to their supervisors in order to set goals and/or help give targeted feedback to our learners.

-At the end of the webinar I shared this checklist with the audience – it can be used to allow presenters to evaluate their own presentations.
+At the end of the webinar, I shared this effective presentation design checklist with the audience – it can be used to allow presenters to evaluate their own presentations.
 It can also be used to help supervisors or peers or colleagues to focus on the kinds of things they should be looking for in presentation design and to target their feedback.

 When we’re designing presentations with content that we hope our learners will put into action, we can’t forget about job aids and supervisor support.